-Every April a reconciliation will be performed.
-A comparison of the actual kWh credited from the subscription will be made against actual kWh electricity used at the site, prorated as necessary, based on when subscription starts.
+Every April a reconciliation will be performed for active program Participants.
+A comparison of the actual kWh credited from the subscription will be made against actual kWh electricity used at the site based on the previous twelve months.
+For new customers, the comparison will be made from the time their subscription starts to the annual reconciliation in April, prorated as necessary, based on when subscription starts.

 The value of excess kWh credited, should there be any, will be donated at the as-availableavoided-cost rate for use in low income programs of the electric company serving the Participant.
 This reconciliation policy is intended to prevent Participants from over-sizing their subscription.
-If the subscription has generated more kWh than what is consumed annually, an adjustment shall be included on the Participant's utility bill indicating the amount due (for donation), where net balance is kWh overage\(Bill Credit Rate - Subscription Fee).
+If the reconciliation finds that the subscription has generated more kWh than the site consumed annually during the previous twelve months, the Participant will need to repay to the utility the value of bill credits received for the oversubscribed kWh.
+The amount owed will appear on an adjustment shall be included on the Participant's next utility bill indicating the amount due (for donation), where net balance is and will be equal to the oversubscribed kWh multiplied by the Bill Credit Rate - Subscription Fee).
+If the Participant has a negative balance on their bill at the time of annual reconciliation (due to excess community solar subscription bill credits or otherwise) and has oversubscribed, the negative balance may be used to reduce the amount owed by the Participant for oversubscription, adhering to the utility's existing payment hierarchy.
 The Participant will not receive a separate bill for this reconciliation.